littlerobots/cupboard-tools/README.md

 In scenarios where entities can be modified from multiple sources it's often useful to have multiple `UriHelper`s.
 For example changes that are coming from `SyncAdapter` operations might be treated differently compared to changes that a user is making.

-# ListFieldConverter
+# GsonListFieldConverter and MoshiListFieldConverter

 By design, Cupboard does not deal with the relational mapping of objects.
-In the cases where you don't need the relational aspect, but you do need to store a `List<>` of things with the entity, `ListFieldConverter` can be used to "embed" the collection in the Cupboard entity.
+In the cases where you don't need the relational aspect, but you do need to store a `List<>` of things with the entity, `GsonListFieldConverter` and `MoshiListFieldConverter can be used to "embed" the collection in the Cupboard entity.

 The entity below is just a plain POJO: